abap-community/abap-community/remote-events/README.md

 # What problem are we going to tackle?

-It is customary in Coderetreats that usually the chosen kata is the [Conway's Game of Life] (https://www.coderetreat.org/pages/facilitating/gol/).
+It is customary in Coderetreats that usually the chosen kata is the [Conway's Game of Life](https://www.coderetreat.org/pages/facilitating/gol/).
 We changed a little bit this convention and we choose different Code-Kata´s to make the events more incalculable

 # Code of conduct